Vrishali34/taskion/README.md

-# Task Manager API
+# Taskion

-A secure, production-style RESTful API for managing personal tasks — built with Node.js, Express.js, and PostgreSQL.
+A secure, production style REST API for managing personal tasks — built with Node.js, Express.js, and PostgreSQL.

 ---